zachsfr/zachsfr.github.io/index.md

 [View The Project](https://rpubs.com/zachsfr/902654)

 * Analyzed the manufacturing process of  a mock beverage company in order to understand and predict the PH of beverages
-* Built several  Machine Learning Models including a Neural Network, Support Vector Machine, and Random Forest
+* Built several  machine learning models including a Neural Network, Support Vector Machine, and Random Forest

 ## Learning Tekken 7